LESC-Unicamp/TPT-coefficients-for-ellipsoidal-molecules/README.md

 <p align="justify">
 This <i>NVT</i>-Monte Carlo algorithm was originally designed to test an equation of state developed for ellipsoidal molecules
  (<a href="https://doi.org/10.1021/acs.iecr.9b00766">Lopes and Franco, <b>Ind.
 Eng.
 Chem.
 Res.</b>, 58, 16, 6850–6859, 2019</a>).
 This thermodynamic model applies a
- perturbation theory, considering the reference fluid as hard ellipsoids of revolution interating via short-range repulsive forces according to the Hard Gaussian Overlap (HGO) approach (<a href="https://doi.org/10.1063/1.1677837">Berne and Pechukas, <b>J. Chem.
+ perturbation theory, considering the reference fluid as hard ellipsoids of revolution interacting via short-range repulsive forces according to the Hard Gaussian Overlap (HGO) approach (<a href="https://doi.org/10.1063/1.1677837">Berne and Pechukas, <b>J. Chem.
 Phys.</b>, 56, 4213, 1972</a>) and the perturbed system ruled by attractive forces defined by a symmetrically spherical square-well potential.
 Our aim is to investigate the valid limits of reduced number density (&kappa;&rho;*) and ellipsoidal elongation (&kappa;) by calculating the first- and